Minnesota Trout UnlimitedMinnesota Trout Unlimited

 There are over 1,500 species of crane flies (Family Tipulidae) in North America, and dozens are known to inhabit the Driftless Area, north shore streams, and central forested watersheds of Minnesota.
 These larvae are widely distributed across Minnesota, particularly in areas with soft, silty streambanks, springy seeps, or leaf-littered floodplains.

 As adults, crane flies are large, gangly insects with long legs, narrow wings, and a delicate appearance.
 Adults resemble giant mosquitoes but don’t bite or feed – in fact, many don’t eat at all.
 Their larval stage, however, is a different story – anything but slender or delicate.
 Larvae are robust sediment-dwelling detritivores and sometimes predators with thick, leathery exteriors.
 When I collect aquatic macroinvertebrates with kids, finding a crane fly larva as big as their pointer finger often elicits some shrieks and “ewws!”
+It is easy to see why local bait anglers often refer to them as Known as “water worms”.
 At that point, I will often pull out my phone to show them what an adult looks like – and as expected, they are surprised by the transformation in appearance!

 A crane fly larvae collected from a stream.
 Credit: Berks Nature